Mathew Charles Lamb: Incident

 Seventeen days after his release from Kingston Penitentiary, on the evening of 25 June 1966, Lamb discovered a shotgun in his uncle's house.
 He took the weapon and left the house shortly before 22:00 Eastern Time, then walked a single block north along Ford Boulevard and hid behind a tree outside number 1872.
 Six young people—Edith Chaykoski, 20, her 22-year-old brother Kenneth, his wife and three friends, 21-year-old Andrew Woloch, Vincent Franco and Don Mulesa—were heading south from 1635 Ford Boulevard on their way to a bus stop on Tecumseh Road when they approached the tree behind which Lamb was hiding at about 22:15.
 Lamb suddenly stepped out in front of the strangers, pointed the shotgun at them and said "Stop.
 Put up your hands!"
 When Edith Chaykoski stepped forward, towards Lamb, he shot her in the abdomen.
 Woloch then moved and was hit in the stomach by a second shot, which also wounded Kenneth Chaykoski.
 Lamb then ran across the street to 1867 Ford Boulevard and fired on a girl whose silhouette he had spotted in a side doorway of the house; his target, 19-year-old Grace Dunlop, was injured.
 As law enforcement and medical assistance were summoned, Lamb strolled away and walked two blocks before knocking on a door, which he had seemingly chosen at random.
 Pointing the shotgun at the elderly lady who lived there, Ann Heaton, he threatened to kill her.
 When Heaton cried out to her husband Forrest to phone the police, Lamb fled, throwing the shotgun over the old couple's fence into a field.
 He returned to the Hesketh house and went to sleep.

 Edith Chaykoski died from her wounds at Windsor Metropolitan Hospital at about 05:30 on 26 June.
-Police searched the neighborhood during the morning and found the shotgun where Lamb had thrown it.
+Police searched the neighbourhood during the morning and found the shotgun where Lamb had thrown it.
 They identified it as Hesketh's and concluded that the 18-year-old must have taken it and gone on a shooting spree the previous day.
 Lamb was arrested at 15:30 on 26 June and charged with the capital murder of Edith Chaykoski.
 Under the terms of Canadian law at that time, he faced a mandatory death penalty if convicted.
 When Woloch's injuries also proved fatal at 14:45 on 11 July 1966, his murder was added to Lamb's charge.